 Since March 2020, the New York City Mayor’s Office of the Chief Technology Officer team has successfully partnered with volunteer technologists from U.S. Digital Response on multiple COVID-related projects.
 Now, New York City is launching the NYC[x] Innovation Fellows program to expand on this successful collaboration, embedding small teams of technologists with City agencies to rapidly solve specific challenges through the use of best practices in digital service delivery.

 Our mission is to ensure that technology is inclusive, accessible, human-centered, and works for all New Yorkers.
 We view technology as a critical tool for realizing the Mayor’s vision of making New York City the fairest big city in America.

 Founded by former U.S. Deputy CTOs and seasoned tech industry veterans who led federal open data policies and digital government strategy, U.S. Digital Response is a nonpartisan effort that connects experienced, pro bono technology teams to public servants responding to the COVID-19 crisis.

-NYC[x] Innovation Fellows will work toward one of three high-priority projects as part of Cohort 2:
+NYC[x] Innovation Fellows are working toward one of three high-priority projects as part of Cohort 2: